• Recipes

 Instructions

-• Mince the onion into 0.2 inch chunks.
-Doesn't need to be minced too small.
+• Mince the onion into 0.2 inch chunks.*1

 • Use a small microwave safe bowl and add the minced onion.
-Wrap it and microwave for 3 minutes.
+Wrap it and microwave for 90 seconds.
+Then, open the wrap and cool it down completely.

 • Dip the patties into flour first and dust with extra flour.

-• Heat the oil to 340 F° (171 c°).
-When the oil hits this point, gently put one in.
-Cook one at a time otherwise the oil's heat drops dramatically.
-Fry for 7 minutes.
+• Heat the oil to 320-340°F (160-170°c).
+When the oil hits this point, gently put two in.
+Cook two at a time otherwise the oil's heat drops dramatically.
+Fry for 4 minutes each side.

 • Let's serve!
 It is super juicy and crispy.
 I recommend you eat when it's still warm!